- 10 Oct 2007

 Harnessing Our Inner Angels and Demons: What We Have Learned About Want/Should Conflicts and How That Knowledge Can Help Us Reduce Short-Sighted Decision Making

-Executive Summary — Many of the most important problems facing the world today are exacerbated by myopic decision-making.
+Overview — Many of the most important problems facing the world today are exacerbated by myopic decision-making.
 Examples include climate change, under-saving for retirement, deficit spending, and obesity.
 As observed by Freud, contemporary psychologists and researchers, and entertainers, people everywhere struggle to choose between doing what they want to do and what they should do.
 This paper synthesizes 15 years of empirical explorations of this "want/should" conflict and discusses the most important applications of this work.
 The results of recent studies have the potential to help individuals and policymakers by arming them with insights about how to increase the chances that they and their constituents, respectively, will favor options that are in their best interest.
 Key concepts include:

 - Knowledge of the want/should self could help individuals and policymakers learn how to design circumstances that steer people away from making impulsive, short-sighted decisions.